Kaccana-Bhikkhu/qs-archive/documentation/technicalSources/09_Search-instructions.md

 For example, searching for `Thai` finds both Thai and Thailand, but searching for `"Thai"` finds only Thai.

+## Sorting by relevance

+The December 2025 release attempts to prioritize the most useful search results.
+It does this by moving featured excerpts and excerpts which match text search terms in the most relevant places to the top of the results page.
+These features can be turned off by deselecting the appropriate check boxes on the search page.
+If neither check box is selected, excerpts are listed in chronological order.

 ## Searching for tags

 Use brackets to search for excerpts tagged with specific tags: